 The role of women in SSF is not limited to processing and marketing.
-The same World Bank study found that women are also investors, a source of credit, managers of household income, and an important segment of seafood consumers who ensure households get adequate nutrition.
+The same World Bank study found that women are also investors, a source of credit, managers of household income, and an important segment of seafood consumers who ensure households are getting adequate nutrition.

-One area that is often overlooked is the fishing for subsistence nodes such as gleaning, where women play a considerable role.
+One area that is often overlooked is the fishing for subsistence node such as gleaning4 where women play a considerable role.
 They are often engaged in the collection of aquatic animals and plants in inland waters such as mangroves, rivers, and lakes.
-This activity would often involve children, not as child laborers, but as family helpers.
+Often, this activity would also involve children, not as child laborers, but as family helpers.
 Unfortunately, as with small-scale fisheries, subsistence fishery contributions and the accompanying processes and activities are not recorded and reported.
 Thus, the contribution of subsistence fishing has largely remained invisible in policies and research, is underrepresented in fisheries assessments and reporting, and is rarely factored into decision-making processes and coastal resource management (Grantham et al., 2020).